Shrey-Joshi/Robo_Ramsey/README.md

 sudo apt-get upgrade
 ```

-On WSL and Linux, you can install npm and node with (add sudo in front if there is an error).
+On WSL and Linux, you can install npm and node with:

 ```
 sudo apt-get install npm